Reports of nursing home abuse are on the rise

 This injustice cannot stand, plain and simple.
 It is within your rights to live a dignified life, even in a nursing home.
 Moreover, it is your right to report abuse when it occurs without facing the threat of retaliation.
 To allow you to act upon those rights, this guide will help you better understand the nursing home abuse reporting process.
 In addition, this guide will also teach you about the types and signs of abuse so that you can more efficiently identify it in the future.

 After reading through this guide, you may feel that following the path toward litigation may be the most appropriate for your situation.
 If that is the case, then you should seek out the assistance of a qualified personal injury lawyer in your area.
-If your area includes the greater Philadelphia, PA, then you’ll be able to call on one of the best in the field – the Law Offices of Joel J. Kofsky.
+If your area includes the greater Philadelphia, PA, then you’ll be able to call on one of the best in the field – Philly Injury Law.
 Their team of seasoned attorneys can help you understand your options when it comes to holding your nursing home liable for their employee’s actions.

 What are The Types of Nursing Home Abuse?